raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

 ### Performance: Making Your App Lightning Fast

 **The 3-Second Rule**
 Amazon discovered that every 100ms of latency costs them 1% in sales.
-For your users, 3 seconds is the magic number – if your app doesn't load in 3 seconds, 40% of users will abandon it[^1_14][^1_15].
+For your users, 3 seconds is the magic number – if your app doesn't load in 3 seconds, 40% of users will abandon it.

 ### Example 5: The Performance-Optimized Deployment

-Let's build a deployment that's faster than your users' patience[^1_14][^1_15].
+Let's build a deployment that's faster than your users' patience.

 ```javascript
 // next.config.js - Performance-first configuration